The Economist: Indexes

+The Economist also publishes a variety of rankings seeking to position business schools and undergraduate universities among each other, respectively.
+In 2015, they published their first ranking of U.S. universities, focusing on comparable economic advantages.
+Their data for the rankings is sourced from the U.S. Department of Education and is calculated as a function of median earnings through regression analysis.

-Opinions
+Opinions and editorial stances

 The editorial stance of The Economist primarily revolves around classical, social, and most notably, economic liberalism.
 Since its founding, it has supported radical centrism, favouring policies and governments that maintain centrist politics.
 The Economist typically champions neoliberalism, particularly free markets, free trade, free immigration, deregulation, and globalisation.
 When The Economist was founded, the term economism denoted what would today be termed "economic liberalism".
-The activist and journalist George Monbiot has described it as neoliberal while occasionally accepting the propositions of Keynesian economics where deemed more "reasonable".
-The Economist favours a carbon tax to fight global warming.
+The activist and journalist George Monbiot has described it as neoliberal, albeit that occasionally it is accepting of the propositions of Keynesian economics where these were deemed more "reasonable".
+The Economist favours a carbon tax to help reduce pollution and emissions and fight global warming.
 According to one former editor, Bill Emmott, "The Economists philosophy has always been liberal, not conservative".
-Alongside other publications such as The Guardian, The Observer and The Independent, it supports the United Kingdom becoming a republic.
+Like other publications, such as The Guardian, The Observer and The Independent, The Economist supports the United Kingdom becoming a republic.

 Scottish economist Adam Smith (right) and philosopher David Hume (left) represent The Economists foundational beliefs of laissez-faire policies, self-sufficiency, anti-protectionism and free trade.

 Individual contributors take diverse views.
 The Economist favours the support, through central banks, of banks and other important corporations.
 This principle can, in a much more limited form, be traced back to Walter Bagehot, the third editor of The Economist, who argued that the Bank of England should support major banks that got into difficulties.
 Karl Marx deemed The Economist the "European organ" of "the aristocracy of finance".
+At the same time, the magazine has criticised the inefficiency and regressivity of the U.S. tax model.

-The Economist has also supported liberal causes on social issues such as recognition of gay marriages, legalisation of drugs, criticises the U.S. tax model, and seems to support some government regulation on health issues, such as smoking in public, as well as bans on smacking children.
-The Economist consistently favours guest worker programmes, parental choice of school, and amnesties, and once published an "obituary" of God.
+The Economist has supported reforms addressing social issues such as recognition of gay marriages, legalisation of drugs, and seems to support some government regulation on health issues, such as smoking in public, as well as bans on smacking children.
+The Economist consistently favours guest worker programmes, parental choice of school, and immigration reform.
+It once published an "obituary" of God, a particularly British example perhaps of its often ironic and iconoclastic issue framing.
 The Economist also has a long record of supporting gun control.
 In 2021, it was criticized for publishing an "anti-transgender screed".
-In 2019, The Economist received backlash for suggesting that transgender people should be sterilized.
-It subsequently apologized for this statement.
+In 2019, The Economist received backlash for suggesting that transgender people should be sterilized; it subsequently apologized for this statement.